Manendrav/ALL-Notes/Express JS/middleware.md

 Middleware in Express is a function that acts as a bridge between an incoming request and the route handler.
 It allows you to execute some logic before the request is sent to the route handler.
 For example, you can use middleware to authenticate users, parse data, or add headers to the response.

 Middleware in Express.js refers to functions that are executed during the request-response cycle.
+It is a way to add extra functionality to your application.

 Middleware functions have access to the request object `req`, the response object `res`, and the `next` middleware function in the application’s request-response cycle.

+### Why do we use the next() in the middleware function ?

 `next():` The next() function is a function in the Express router, when invoked, executes the next middleware in the middleware stack.